 Climate data from the Moloka’i Airport.
 Measurements are prior 25 year averages.

 About Moloka’i – Map and Driving Instructions

 Getting around Moloka’i is easy.
 The highway crosses the island from east end to west end with a couple of roads that branch off for short distances.
 It’s almost impossible to get lost.

-Even though it's the same road, you'll note from the map that it has two highway numbers.
-450 & 460.
+Even though it’s the same road, you’ll note from the map that it has two highway numbers: 450 and 460.
 Kamehameha V Highway (450) starts at Kaunakakai and ends 27 miles (43km) east at Halawa.

 Maunaloa Highway (460) also begins at Kaunakakai, passes the airport at Ho’olehua and ends 16 miles (26km) west at the village of Maunaloa.
 Turn at mile 15 to reach the Kaluakoi Resort area.
 To get to Kualapu’u, Kala’e and the Kalaupapa lookout, take Highway 470 where it branches from 460 in the middle of the island.

-While the driving times below may seem a little high for the distance involved, they are based on some real life-on-moloka'i factors.
-The highest posted speed limit anywhere on the island is 45mph (72kph) and in many places it's less.
+While the driving times below may seem a little high for the distance involved, they are based on some real life-on-Moloka’i factors.
+The highest posted speed limit anywhere on the island is 45mph (72kph) and in many places the speed limit is less.

 Maunaloa to Kaunakakai – 16 miles (26km) – 25 minutes

 Kaluakoi Resort to Kaunakakai – 22 miles (35km) – 35 minutes